anderkve/FYS3150/_sources/book/projects/project3.md

   - Position ($\mathbf{r}$)
   - Velocity ($\mathbf{v}$)

-You are of course free to extend the class with more attributes (member variables) and/or methods (member functions) if you think its useful.
+You are of course free to extend the class with more attributes (member variables) and/or methods (member functions) if you think it is useful.

 Some advice:
   - The constructor should assign values to the member variables.